TRI-Actions/terraform-infra/README.md

 ## A custom GitHub Actions module for terraform-infra pipelines

 This is a custom module for use by terraform-NAME-infra repositories, such as terraform-ss-core-infra, terraform-simm-infra, etc. Using this pipeline, you will create a pull request with your repo.
 The pull request of your repo will execute terraform fmt checks and show a plan.
 Comment `GithubDeploy` in order to deploy the changes from the terraform plan.
+Below is the format for your repo.

+    └───terraform
+        ├───Account_number_A.tf
+        ├───Account_number_B.tf
+        └───modules
+            ├───Account_number_A
+            |   └───terraform.tf
+            ├───Account_number_B
+            |   └───terraform.tf

+The files under modules are where the pipeline will deploy your custom terraform modules.
+Anything you would like to deploy would be under these modules.
+This includes providers and other information.

 ## Prerequisites
     - Terraform statefile bucket must be set up for use